mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 Overview
 --------

-To achieve its goals, `digestible` must specify an encoding for any type which you derive `Digestible` on.
+To achieve its goals, `mc-crypto-digestible` must specify an encoding for any type which you derive `Digestible` on.

 Ultimately, the engineering requirement is to show that the encoding function,